jplayer/react-jPlayer/README.md

 ¹partially tested without audio/video because browserstack emulators don't support it.

 ### TL:DR
-- All of the jPlayer properties that you need are passed into your jPlayer component.
+- Connect your jPlayer to the store using reduxes connect to get access to the jPlayer's state.
-- Audio/Video events can be subscribed to by passing functions to the `events` prop for the [Audio](https://github.com/jplayer/react-jPlayer#audio) or [Video](https://github.com/jplayer/react-jPlayer#video) component, E.g: ` <audio events={{ play: () => console.log("playing media") }} />`.
+- Audio/Video events can be subscribed to by passing down the [Media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) to the [Audio](https://github.com/jplayer/react-jPlayer#audio) or [Video](https://github.com/jplayer/react-jPlayer#video) component, E.g: ` <audio { play: () => console.log("playing media")} />`.

 ## Documentation
-#### `initialState([jPlayers])` : Required
+#### `initializeOptions(jPlayerOptions)` : Required
-Deep merges the options that you passed into the [`connect`](https://github.com/jplayer/react-jPlayer#connectjplayer-options--required) function with react-jPlayer's default options.
-The result of this must be passed to your stores initial state.
+Used for setting up the default options for your jPlayer.
+Deep merges the options that you pass in with react-jPlayer's default options.
+The result of this is used as the initial state for your jPlayer.

-**Arguments**
-1. `jPlayers(s)` (array or single react element): Accepts either an array of jPlayers or a single jPlayer.

-**Returns**

-(object): The initial state for the jPlayer(s) that needs to be passed to the Redux store.

 #### `reducer` : Required
 The jPlayer reducer that will be called whenever a jPlayer function is dispatched.
-Must be passed to your store with the key named 'jPlayer'.
+Must be passed to your store with the key named 'jPlayers'.

-#### `connect(jPlayer, options)` : Required
-Connects your jPlayer to the jPlayer store by wrapping Redux's original connect.

-**Arguments**
-1. `jPlayer` (function): Your jPlayer with which to connect to the store.
-2. `options` (object): The [jPlayer options](https://github.com/jplayer/react-jPlayer#options) that you want the jPlayer to be initialized with.

-**Returns**

-(function): A component that wraps your jPlayer.
-This means that you can use Redux original connect to wrap this connect with as well if you wanted to pass aditional Redux data from the store to your jPlayer.

-**Static Properties**
-1. `jPlayer`: The original jPlayer component that you passed in.
-2. `options`: The jPlayer options that you passed into the `connect()`.

-**Renders**

-The connected jPlayer.
-Any additional props that you passed in are passed through to your jPlayer so you can use them as usual.

-### Props
-jPlayer automatically passes the following properties in to your jPlayer component:

-- `id` (string): The current jPlaylist's id that you supplied through [`options.id`](https://github.com/jplayer/react-jPlayer#id-string--required).
-- [`[...actions]`](https://github.com/jplayer/react-jPlayer#actions) (func): The actions that you can call to modify jPlaylist's properties at runtime.
-- `jPlayers` (object): All of the jPlayers options get passed in here.
-The names of the jPlayers are what you specified for each one in [`options.id`].

 #### Actions
-All of the actions automatically get passed into your jPlayers for ease of use so you can just call them directly.

-If you need to call these actions from another part of your codebase that isn't a jPlayer then it will be best to use Redux's `connect()` on your component and call dispatch on the imported action.
+All of the actions need to be dispatched using Reduxes `dispatch` function as you normally do with actions.

-For example, if you wanted to toggle the [`showRemainingDuration`](https://github.com/jplayer/react-jPlayer#showremainingduration-bool) from somewhere else in the application on a jPlayer called `'AudioPlayer'`:
+For example, if you wanted to toggle the [`showRemainingDuration`](https://github.com/jplayer/react-jPlayer#showremainingduration-bool) from somewhere in your application on a jPlayer called `'AudioPlayer'`:

 ```
 import React from 'react';
 import { connect } from 'react-redux';
 import { actions } from 'react-jplayer';

-/* jPlayers is automatically injected into the state if you set followed the setup correctly.
-You can also access your other state properties like usual. */

 const mapStateToProps = state => ({
   showRemainingDuration: state.jPlayers.AudioPlayer.showRemainingDuration,
 });

-const SomeRandomFunc = ({ showRemainingDuration, dispatch }) =>
+const Component = ({ showRemainingDuration, dispatch }) =>
   <div onClick={() => dispatch(actions.setOption('AudioPlayer', 'showRemainingDuration', !showRemainingDuration))}>
     Toggle Duration
   </div>;

-export default connect(mapStateToProps)(SomeRandomFunc);
+export default connect(mapStateToProps)(Component);

 ```